Spiritual Gifts Series

 64.2 Teaching Circumcision.
-Some men came to Jerusalem and taught (“ἐδίδασκον”) the brethren that no one could be saved unless they were circumcise according to the custom of Moses (Acts 15:1, page 1728; see also Acts 21:17-26, pages 1741-1743).
+Some men came to Jerusalem and taught (“ἐδίδασκον”) the brethren that no one could be saved unless they were circumcised according to the custom of Moses (Acts 15:1; see also Acts 21:17-26).
 The Jews even charged that Paul “preaches” (“διδάσκων”) to all men everywhere against the Jews, the Law and the temple (Acts 21:27-28).
-This false teaching of the religious leaders that salvation required keeping he Law undermined the free gift of salvation by grace through faith alone.
-Paul was not taught The Gospel of Jesus Christ, but received it by revelation directly from Jesus (Galatians 1:12, page 1819).
-Jesus fulfilled the requirements of the Law for everyone who believes (Matthew 5:19, page 1507).
+This false teaching of the religious leaders that salvation required keeping the Law undermined the free gift of salvation by grace through faith alone.
+Paul was not taught The Gospel of Jesus Christ, but received it by revelation directly from Jesus (Galatians 1:12).
+Jesus fulfilled the requirements of the Law for everyone who believes (Matthew 5:19).
 A believer with The Spiritual Gift of Teaching may have a ministry of teaching the truth about salvation by faith alone, and dispelling any false teaching that believers today must keep the Law of Moses for salvation.

 64.3 The Sabbath Controversies.
-Jesus faced opposition from religious leaders who opposed His disciples picking the heads of grain and eating grain on the Sabbath (Luke 6:1-5, page 1606).
-Likewise, religious leaders also opposed Jesus healing people on the Sabbath, even though they watered their animals on the Sabbath and rescued their sheep from danger on the Sabbath (Luke 6:6-111, page 1607; Luke 12:10-17, page 1627; Matthew 12:1-14, pages 1519-1520; Mark 2:23-27, page 1561).
-As Lord of the Sabbath, Jesus taught that the Sabbath was made for man, and not the man for the Sabbath (Luke 6:5, page 1606; Matthew 12:8, page 1520 Mark 2:28, page 1561).
+Jesus faced opposition from religious leaders who opposed His disciples picking the heads of grain and eating grain on the Sabbath (Luke 6:1-5).
+Likewise, religious leaders also opposed Jesus healing people on the Sabbath, even though they watered their animals on the Sabbath and rescued their sheep from danger on the Sabbath (Luke 6:6-11; Luke 13:10-17; Matthew 12:1-14; Mark 2:23-27).
+As Lord of the Sabbath, Jesus taught that the Sabbath was made for man, and not man for the Sabbath (Luke 6:5; Matthew 12:8; Mark 2:28).
 A believer with The Spiritual Gift of Teaching may have a ministry of teaching people about freedom from the Law of Moses regarding the Sabbath, but to embrace the Lord of the Sabbath, and His salvation, by faith alone.

 Section Sixty Five